mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 <p class="description">The CRUD component provides UIs to interact with data from any data source.</p>

 :::warning
-As mentioned in the [introduction](https://mui.com/toolpad/core/introduction/), Toolpad Core is not in active development.
 If you are interested in this feature then please check and upvote [this issue](https://github.com/mui/mui-x/issues/20285).
 :::

 With the `Crud` component and its subcomponents you can easily generate pages where items from your data source can be listed in a table, shown individually in detail, or created and edited with forms.
 All with minimal configuration from a single data source definition.